howtographql/howtographql/content/backend/graphql-python/5-links-and-voting.md

 ---
 title: Links and Voting
-question: In which Python class is defined the arguments for a Mutation?
+question: In which Python class are the arguments for a Mutation defined?
-answers: ["Input", "Query", "Mutation", "Schema"]
+answers: ["Arguments", "Query", "Mutation", "Schema"]
 correctAnswer: 2
 description: Enable Users to create Links and to Vote on them
 ---